 Low |

-High fees deter major developers |
+High fees discourage major developers |

-👇 News about third-party game stores:
+👇 News on third-party game stores:

 >>> Skich Launches Gamers-First iOS Store in EU Post-DMA